Fighting for Virginia’s Small Businesses

 What is VA MAC

-Virginia Merchants and Amusement Coalition (VA MAC) is an organization whose members include retail establishments, clubs, lodges, and nonprofit organizations.
-Our goal is to protect our right to operate skill games driving revenue for our members in challenging economic times.
+Virginia Merchants and Amusement Coalition (VA MAC) is an organization whose members include retail establishments, restaurants, and other organizations.
+Our goal is to protect our right to operate skill games that drive revenue for our members in challenging economic times.
 Our current focus is to pass legislation that would properly regulate skill games and generate tax revenue for the Commonwealth.

 Are skill games legal in Virginia?